 Journey maps are a standard user experience tool.
 Journey maps come in different shapes, sizes, and formats.
-Depending on the context, we can use these tools in a variety of ways.
+Depending on the context, you can use these tools in a variety of ways.

-In this article, we shall examine experience journey mapping from different planes.
-We shall discuss the definition, importance, and possible examples of the subject matter.
+In this article, we will examine experience journey mapping from different planes.
+We will also discuss the definition, importance, and possible examples of the subject matter.

 What is Experience Journey Mapping

-1. Refocuses Your Company With an Imbound Perspective
+1. It Refocuses Your Company With an Inbound Perspective

-2. Helps You Create a New Customer Base
+2. It Helps You Create a New Customer Base

-3. Helps Install a Customer-Focused Mentality in Your Company
+3. It Helps Install a Customer-Focused Mentality Throughout Your Company

-As companies grow, coordinating departments becomes a challenge.
-Designing and sharing a map of the customer's experience journey can help different departments adjust their tactics.
+As companies grow, coordinating between departments may become a challenge.
+Designing and sharing a map of your customers’ journey can help different departments adjust their tactics.

-How to Create a Customer Experience Journey Map
+8 Steps to Create a SaaS Customer Experience Journey Map

 1. Set Clear Objectives